Quadrified/resume-as-npm-package/README.md

 ```
 omer-resume
 ```

-and press 'enter' to know more about me! 😄
+3. Press 'enter' to know more about me! 😄

 ---